timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 **Note:** I am a biologist by background, so there is likely many errors in this post.
 I am by no means a mathematician, please bear with my elementary LaTeX skills.

 Suppose you work in a country that has almost eliminated malaria, and a new case is reported.
 It might come from a traveller who was infected abroad and brought the parasite home with them.
 If nothing follows, it was a dead end.
-On the other hand, it may be the first visible link in a local chain, where a mosquito bites an infected person, then biting someone else, and transmission becomes widespread.
+On the other hand, it may be the first visible link in a local chain, where a mosquito bites an infected person, subsequently biting someone else, and transmission soon becomes widespread.

 These two situations require completely different responses, yet on the day the case is reported they look identical.
 Often the only evidence is a list of cases, the dates they occurred, and some patchy travel histories.